marwanm-dev/Devto-clone/DEVTODOS.md

 _NEEDS FIX_

-Reply deletion results in deletion of another only until refresh
+Reply deletion results in deleting the lowest reply until refresh

 Detection of what inputs changed on post edit (do not reupload the same image!)